tezoscommunity/FAQ/Compile_Betanet.md

 apt-get dist-upgrade -y
 ```

 Create a user account for building and running tezos.
 The `tezos` is name is arbitrary; pick your favorite -- just don't build and run services as root.
+If you already have a user account you can use that instead.
+Note that the `make build-deps` step requires sudo rights when it first runs, to install some system packages via apt-get.

 ```
 adduser tezos